 Potatoes & Health

-- essential minerals – potatoes contain good amounts of magnesium, copper and potassium, and thanks to their low phytic acid content, unlike grains and legumes, the minerals are well absorbed by the body.
+- Essential minerals.
+Potatoes contain ample magnesium, copper and potassium.
+They’re low in phytic acid, unlike grains and legumes, so the minerals they contain are well absorbed by the body.

-- virtually no omega-6 – potatoes are very low in fat, and won’t add to your omega-6 or omega-3 load like some grains.
-But be sure to eat them with a healthy fat like coconut oil or butter.
+- Virtually no omega-6.
+Potatoes are very low in fat, and won’t add to your omega-6 or omega-3 load compared to grains.
+Eat them with a healthy fat like coconut oil or butter.
 See my post: Where to Buy Coconut Oil

 Potatoes are also:

-- easy to prepare.
-You can wrap them in foil and bake them in the oven, boil them, steam them, slice them up to make french fries or potato chips – either baked or deep fried (again, use coconut oil or ghee – both are heat stable enough to deep fry with).
+- Easy to prepare.
+You can wrap them in foil and bake them in the oven, boil them, steam them, slice them up to make french fries or potato chips either baked or deep fried (again, use coconut oil or ghee because they’re heat stable and safe to deep fry with).

-- low in Calories, relatively speaking, yet high in satiety when combined with a healthy fat.
-If you’re reducing Calories to lose weight, each medium sized potato is really very low Calorie for it’s size, around – only 25/oz, thus a medium sized potato runs about 150-200 Calories.
-If you want to increase your food intake to gain weight, you can eat more of them, and/or add larger amounts of healthy fat such as butter, cream, coconut oil or high quality cheese.
+- Low in Calories, relatively speaking, yet high in satiety when combined with a healthy fat.
+If you’re reducing Calories to lose weight, a medium sized potato is very low in Calories for it’s size, close to 25 per ounce.
+A medium sized potato (6-8 oz) is only 150-200 Calories.
+If you want to increase your food intake to gain weight, eat more potatoes, and/or add larger amounts of healthy fat such as butter, cream, coconut oil or high quality cheese.

 What Isn’t Good About Potatoes?

-- high on the glycemic index, so they can raise blood sugar excessively, BUT that doesn’t matter much if you eat them with a good amount of fat and/or protein.
+- High on the glycemic index.
+They can raise blood sugar, but fortunately that isn’t a danger if you eat them with a good amount of fat and/or protein.

-- allergenic.
-Potatoes are in the nightshade family, along with peppers and tomatoes.
+- Allergenic.
+Potatoes are in the nightshade family.
 Digestive problems and aching joints are common complaints from people who react to nightshades.
-I, sadly, get joint pain if I eat potatoes, and itchy skin too, so I must avoid them.
-If you think you might be allergic to potatoes, but you’re unsure, try peeling them (a good idea even if you aren’t allergic) and cooking them until soft and eating them with coconut oil or butter.
-If you still seem to react to them, you can try a different variety perhaps, but it may be that you have to avoid them as I do.
+I sometimes get joint pain within 24 hours if I eat potatoes, and itchy skin.
+If you think that you might be allergic to potatoes, but you’re unsure, remove the skin, boil until soft and eat them with coconut oil or butter.
+If you still react, you can try a different variety of potatoes, but it may be that you have to avoid all potatoes.

 Are Potatoes with Greenish Skins Poisonous?

 Yes, they contain a toxic substance called solanine.
-The greenish hue you see in the skin simply alerts you of solatine’s presence.
-The green actually comes from chlorophyll.
+A greenish hue on the skin tells you that solanine is present.
+The green comes from chlorophyll.

 Why is solanine a toxin?
 Solanine can interfere with the body’s ability to use a chemical that aids in the transmission of impulses between cells.
-If you eat solanine in large enough amounts, it can cause diarrhea, vomiting, headaches, and even paralysis of the central nervous system.
+If you eat solanine in large amounts it can cause diarrhea, vomiting, headaches and paralysis of the central nervous system.

-However, it’s unlikely that you’ll ever ingest enough solanine to do serious damage to yourself.
-A healthy adult would have to eat about 4 1/2 pounds of green potatoes at once to experience any serious neurological symptoms.
-That said, at lower doses, they can make you sick, so definitely toss potatoes that have green eyes, sprouts, or greenish skins, particularly if you will be serving them to children or people who are not in good health.
+Fortunately it’s unlikely that you’ll ingest enough solanine to do serious damage to yourself.
+A healthy adult would have to eat close to 4 1/2 pounds of green potatoes at once to experience serious neurological symptoms.
+That said, at lower doses, they can make you sick, so definitely don’t eat potatoes that have green eyes, sprouts, or greenish skins.